HUA-Labs/HUA-Labs-public/examples/next-app-router-example/README.md

 ## Deployment

 This example is ready for deployment on Vercel.
-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions.

 ### Quick Deploy